 If you’re looking at a Medicare Supplement plan (Medigap), you already know that there are lots of options available, with lots of different price points and coverage levels.
 But you might also wonder: Does Medicare pay for prescriptions, and do you need any additional coverage once you pick out your Medigap plan?

 To clarify, Medicare doesn’t cover prescriptions.
 And as with most things related to health coverage, your additional coverage needs are going to depend on your circumstances.

 How Medicare Supplement Members Pay for Prescriptions

 One way or another, you need to make sure you have prescription drug coverage.
-In most cases, that means having prescription coverage via a current or former employer or union plan, or joining a privately-run Medicare Part D plan (Part D coverage is included in most Medicare Advantage plans, but it’s also available nationwide as a stand-alone purchase).
+In most cases, that means having prescription coverage via a current or former employer or union plan or joining a privately-run Medicare Part D plan (Part D coverage is included in most Medicare Advantage plans, but it’s also available nationwide as a stand-alone purchase).1

-Grandfathered Medigap Plans: Medigap plans sold since 2006 do not include prescription coverage.
-If you had a Medigap plan before 2006 that covered prescriptions (pre-2006 Plans H, I, and J included prescription coverage) and you’ve kept that plan, your Medigap plan is still providing at least limited prescription coverage.
+Medigap plans sold since 2006 do not include prescription coverage.2 If you had a Medigap plan before 2006 that covered prescriptions (pre-2006 Plans H, I, and J included prescription coverage) and you’ve kept that plan, your Medigap plan is still providing at least limited prescription coverage.
 But most Medigap enrollees need to obtain their prescription coverage elsewhere.